Speaking of HealthSmart decisions improve your winter healthFebruary 23, 2024

-The first few weeks of the common cold aren’t fun, but the acute sinusitis that can pop up afterwards doesn't help either.
-Sinus congestion and the common cold, unfortunately, go hand in hand.
+The first few weeks of the common cold aren' fun, but the acute sinusitis that can develop afterwards doesn't help either.
+Unfortunately, sinus congestion and the common cold go hand in hand.
 Acute sinusitis frequently is caused by the common cold, but also can be caused by allergies and bacterial and fungal infections.

-Sinus infections are caused when the cavities around your nasal passages become inflamed and swollen, which eventually interferes with drainage and causes mucus to build up.
+Sinus infections are caused when the cavities around your nasal passages become inflamed and swollen.
+This inflammation eventually interferes with drainage and causes mucus to build up.
 This tends to get annoying, because it makes breathing through the nose difficult.
 It also affects the area around your eyes and face, and can cause a throbbing headache.

-When a sinus infection hits, it’s always worse than what you remembered from the last time you had one.
+When a sinus infection hits, it seems worse than what you remembered from the last time you had one.
 This may give you the idea that you need antibiotics, but most clear up without them.
 Antibiotics have no effect on viruses and aren't recommended within the first week of developing a cold.
-About 70 percent of sinus infections go away within two weeks without antibiotics.
+About 70% of sinus infections go away within two weeks without antibiotics.

 Consider these other forms of treatments instead of antibiotics:

-- Saline nasal spray.
 This is used to spray into your nose several times a day to rinse your nasal passages.
-They can help to prevent and treat inflammation.
+It can help to prevent and treat inflammation.

 - Symptoms last seven days or more, particularly when symptoms initially improve and then worsen.

-- Mucus is thick and yellow or greenish in color.
+- Mucus is thick and yellow or green in color.

 - There is facial or sinus tenderness, particularly if it's worse on one side of the face.